stephentuso/welcome-android/README.md

 You do not need to override `onCreate` or call `setContentView`.

-*Note: defaultBackgroundColor() need to be called before adding pages for now.*
+*Note: For now, defaultBackgroundColor() needs to be called before adding pages.*

 Show the welcome screen
 -----------------------